muratk5n/thirdwave/en/README.md

 ---

-"@ElleGray@mstdn.social

-me: *screaming into the abyss"

-the abyss: this could have been an email"

----

 Automative World: "Cummins: hydrogen ICE to take off from 2024..The engine specialist shares its outlook for hydrogen-powered internal combustion engines in heavy trucking... it falls to Jim Nebergall as